Incident management process, to transform crises into opportunities for continuous improvement

 - automatically apply the necessary patches, reliably, to all your endpoints ;

-- store all the standardised, structured documentation relating to your processes on the platform.
+- store all the standardised and structured documentation relating to your processes within the platform.

 - Octopus.
 Octopus is an ITSM (Information Technology Service Management), i.e. IT service management software.